catzappia/Can_You_README/README.md

 ## Description

 - I find READMEs to be difficult to write from scratch.
-Starting out, I had no idea what I was suppsoed to include other than a few lines explaining what the repository was for and what it was meant to accomplish.
+Starting out, I had no idea what I was supposed to include other than a few lines explaining what the repository was for and what it was meant to accomplish.
--  I know for a fact that there are other developers like me--either just starting out or trying to become more comfortable and familiar with github in gerneral--that could use a README generator to help streamline their repository creation.
+-  I know for a fact that there are other developers like me--either just starting out or trying to become more comfortable and familiar with github in general--that could use a README generator to help streamline their repository creation.
 Not to mention, it provides one less thing to stress over during the coding process!
 - I learned how fun javascript, node, and inquirer could be!
 Not to mention the seemingly endless uses for these programs.
 Perhaps I'll dabble with them more in the (not-so-distant) future.

 ## Table of Contents